 The takeaway: opt for distilled water for CPAP instead, whenever possible.

 Sometimes, you’ll have to travel with your CPAP machine.
 This means you might not have access to the water you’re used to using.
 It can be worthwhile to research the local water quality to make sure it’s safe and look into where you can purchase distilled water (pharmacies and drug stores typically carry it).

 Avoid using tap water if you can, which can sometimes mean using bottled water until you’re back home.

 Your CPAP machine is an important piece of equipment, and it should be treated with care.
-Using the right water for CPAP machines is just as important as regularly cleaning and maintaining it.
-When in doubt, always follow the manufacturer guidelines on the water to use and how to care for your CPAP machine.
+Using the right water for CPAP machines is just as important as regularly cleaning and maintaining them.
+When in doubt, always follow the manufacturer's guidelines on the water to use and how to care for your CPAP machine.